chris-moreton/rivalchess-model/README.md

 The Board class is immutable.
 This allows for some parallel stream processing when generating moves.
 To modify a Board, create a new one using the builder.

-    // Place a white rook on E2
+    // Place a white pawn on E4
     Board.BoardBuilder boardBuilder = new Board.BoardBuilder(board);
     boardBuilder.withSquareOccupant(Square.E2, SquareOccupant.NONE);
     boardBuilder.withSquareOccupant(Square.E4, SquareOccupant.WP);